dani-renner/mister-rogers/README.md

-# Language Suggester
+# Mr. Roboger's Neighborhood

 #### By Dani Renner
-#### Independent project that will gather input from the user to help them decide what coding language to learn
+#### Independent project that will take a number from the user and count up to that number, with some fun exceptions!

 ## Technologies Used